NGN Case Studies: Train Clinical Judgment with Adaptive Practice

 How We Score

-Partial credit for each correct cell.
-Your matrix performance reveals whether you can juggle multiple clinical variables at once.
+Partial credit for each correctly classified row.
+Your matrix performance reveals whether you can hold several clinical variables in mind and judge each one accurately.

 Practice Focus